Yankees vs. Orioles Player Props Betting Odds

-The Baltimore Orioles visit the New York Yankees at Yankee Stadium on Monday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds on Adley Rutschman and others in this matchup.
+The New York Yankees host the Baltimore Orioles at Yankee Stadium on Tuesday at 1:05 PM ET.
+Those looking to place a player prop bet can find odds on Gleyber Torres, Adley Rutschman and others in this matchup.

 Bet on this matchup or its props with BetMGM!